 Texting is considered a personal communication channel.
 The last thing anyone wants is to be spammed by SMS messages.
 By putting your prospects and customers in control and letting them opt-in for messaging communications, you remove the awkwardness or intrusion of an unexpected communication by responding as they’ve requested.
 This is not only a regulation, but it’s respectful.

 Even better, your messaging automation platform will archive every message sent and received providing a conversational history that can be referred to over time to ensure continued relevance in the messages that get sent.

 While the text messages are more informal—given the channel—they maintain the air of professionalism that should be present in a business conversation.
 Once James has had the call with Ken on Friday, he can continue to message him with relevant follow-up information based on what he learns during that conversation.

 A majority of buyers wish they could get through their decision making processes faster.
 The complexity of products, more people involved, and more concern about risk is adding unwanted time or even increasing “no decision” outcomes as buyers choose to keep the status quo they know.

 Texting is immediate and when targeted to a buyer’s needs, it’s an extremely competent means of jumpstarting a conversation and exchanging information quickly.
 Whether your prospect is on the road or in the office, he will see and respond to your message much faster than if your communication landed in his overloaded email inbox.

-By incorporating text messaging as an available channel for inbound prospect and customer inquiries, salespeople can get into more conversations and move prospects along faster—on their terms and by meeting their expectations.
+By incorporating SMS messages as an available channel for inbound prospect and customer inquiries, salespeople can get into more conversations and move prospects along faster—on their terms and by meeting their expectations.